The Hilbert symbol in the Hodge standard conjecture: Main statements

-\begin{cor} Let $A$ be an abelian variety over a finite field, $L$ be an hyperplane section induced by a CM-lifting and $n\leq \dim(A)/2$ be a positive integer.
-Let $(s_+,s_-)$ be the signature of the quadratic form $q_{A,L,n}$ from Definition $\ref{def intro}$, then $s_-$ is divisible by four. \end{cor} \begin{dem} We argue as in \cite[\S 8]{MR4199442} and use the complex multiplication to decompose the motive of $A$ in an orthogonal sum of smaller motives.
+\begin{cor} Let $A$ be an abelian variety over a finite field, $\widetilde{A}$ be a CM-lifting, $\widetilde{L}$ be a hyperplane section of $\widetilde{A}$ and $L$ be the restriction of $\widetilde{L}$ to $A$.
+For a positive integer $n\leq \dim(A)/2$, let $(s_+,s_-)$ be the signature of the quadratic form $q_{A,L,n}$ from Definition $\ref{def intro}$, then $s_-$ is divisible by $4$. \end{cor} \begin{dem} We argue as in \cite[\S 8]{MR4199442} and use the complex multiplication to decompose the motive of $A$ in an orthogonal sum of smaller motives.
 Among these factors, the ones we need to study are the so called exotic.
-They all fit in the hypothesis of Theorem \ref{mainthm}. \end{dem} \begin{remark} It is known that the standard conjecture of Hodge type can be reduced to the case of finite fields and that moreover its validity is actually independent of the choice of $L$, see \cite[\S 3]{MR4199442} for details.
-Hence both hypothesis in the above corollary should be thought as reasonable. \end{remark}
+They all fit in the hypothesis of Theorem \ref{mainthm}. \end{dem}

+\begin{remark} A priori Corollary \ref{cor:AV} does not apply to a hyperplane sections $L$ which does not lift to characteristic zero.
+Nevertheless it is possible sometimes to extend it to all hyperplane sections, as for example in \cite[Proposition 3.15]{MR4199442} and \cite[Lemma 2.2]{Koshi_HSC_prime}. \end{remark}

+\begin{cor} Let $X=S_1\times \ldots \times S_m$ be the product of K3 surfaces over a finite field, $L_i$ be a hyperplane section induced, as in Corollary \ref{cor:AV}, by a CM lifting of $S_i$, and let $L=\oplus_i p^*_i L_i$ be the induced hyperplane section on $X$.
+Let $n \leq \dim(X)/2 =m$ be any integer and $(s_+,s_-)$ be the signature of the quadratic form $q_{X,L,n}$ from Definition $\ref{def intro}$, then $s_-$ is divisible by $4$. \end{cor} \begin{dem} The argument follows the same lines as in \cite[\S 8]{MR4199442}, namely we use the complex multiplication to decompose the motive into summands to which we can apply Theorem \ref{mainthm}.